Experts in gut health say that if your farts smell like rotten eggs, it's because you're exhaling sulfuric gas.

 - Propensity determined by one's genes

-- Availability of medical care and nutritious food
+- The availability of medical care and nutritious food

 Take note that taking antibiotics, which can kill off the good bacteria in your gut, is a major cause of gut dysbiosis.
 Only take antibiotics if absolutely necessary.